Home Energy Labels Now Available!

 - Consumer Testing Survey Report - Round 1

 - Consumer Testing Survey Report - Round 2

-Pursuant to Act 89, the Residential Energy Labeling Working Group was responsible for submitting this final report to the general assembly on or before December 15, 2013 on its work to develop a voluntary residential building energy rating and label.
+Pursuant to Act 89 of 2013, the Residential Energy Labeling Working Group was responsible for submitting this final report to the general assembly on or before December 15, 2013 on its work to develop a voluntary residential building energy rating and label.